-To build functional strength, you don’t necessarily need to move heavy weight all the time.
+To build functional strength, you don’t necessarily need to move heavy weights all the time.
 Your body is a complex machine built to endure movement with functional strength and capacity.
-Isometric exercises are strength training movements which are static and motionless, without going through a traditional range of motion.
-We’re going to talk more about isometric training, time under tension, and how it can help build more muscle and strength.
+Isometric exercises are strength training movements that are static and motionless, without going through a traditional range of motion.
+We’ll talk more about the benefits of isometric training, time under tension, and how it can help build muscle and strength.

 What Is Isometric Training

 When it comes to training, there are multiple types of muscle contraction that can be used and applied within traditional human movement patterns to build more functional strength.
 The concentric phase involves shortening the length of a muscle, while the eccentric phase, involves lengthening it.
 Isometric contraction, is a static nonmoving engagement of the muscles, also referred to as static movement, such as a plank, or wall sit.